BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 !battle(["Taka", :Taka, 4], "Desert Field")

-You'll notice that Taka's team is actually decently built for the Desert Field and sand, but again an Ice type can shatter him once Klefki goes down, so this fight probably won't be too terrible for you.
-As always, beware of a Shell Smash Minior sweep.
+You'll notice that Taka's team is actually decently built for the Desert Field and sand, but again an Ice type can shatter him once Klefki goes down.
+As before, beware of a Shell Smash Minior sweep.

 **Relationship Point Choices:**
 - Tell Taka that you will not keep on winning (+1 Taka)

 Once you win, Taka will ask if you will let him join your party while you travel through the desert.
-There are gameplay pluses to doing this - he will heal your party after every fight and also has tons and tons of dialogue at the various subareas of the desert.
-However you will have to be careful that he doesn't knock out wild Pokémon you want to catch, though you can return later once he is no longer with you.
+There are gameplay reasons to doing this - he will heal your party after every fight and also has tons and tons of dialogue at the various subareas of the desert.
+You will have to be careful that he doesn't knock out wild Pokémon you want to catch, though you can return later once he is no longer with you.

 **In order to access the exclusive postgame route, you need to allow Taka to join you.**